anonymoushackerIV/Duolingo-Pro-BETA/README.md

 - Dark mode.
 - Hide/Show Duolingo PRO.
 - Send feedback.
 - More coming soon!
-(AutoServer, Gems, other features)
+(AutoServer, other features)

 ## If You Run Into An Issue, Try...
 1) Ensure you are using the latest version of Duolingo PRO.